fastruby/harvesting/README.md

 Effort has been taken to ensure that private information is excluded from the recorded cassettes.
 To adjust this further, add additional `filter_sensitive_data` calls to [`spec/spec_helper.rb`](spec/spec_helper.rb).

+### Models

+The models in this project reflect the Harvest v2 API endpoints:

+ * client
+ * contact
+ * task
+ * task_assignment
+ * project
+ * user
+ * time_entry

+There are also models for the Harvest v2 API collection endpoints:

+ * clients
+ * contacts
+ * tasks
+ * task_assignments
+ * projects
+ * users
+ * time_entries

+These collection models handle the Harvest v2 API pagination automatically, making it easy to enumerate through all the instances of each type.

+The models try to reduce code duplication through base class helper functions to automatically define accessors for the attributes included in each type returned by the Harvest v2 API.
+The `Harvesting::Base::attributed` method will define accessors for each simple attribute included in an array passed as an argument.
+Data is returned from these accessors as strings.

+Some data is returned from Harvest as nested JSON (e.g. time_entry.project.name).
+A base class helper to expose this using the available models is also present.
+The `Harvesting::Base::modeled` method will define accessors for each object attribute included in options.
+Both the name of the attribute and the model to use in accessing that data is supplied.
+Data is returned from these accessors as model objects.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ombulabs/harvesting.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.